hkryucr/trello-clone/README.md

 Trello-Clone is a single-page web application with technology stacks as follows:

 #### Back-end
-Ruby on Rails
 Trello-Clone uses Node.js, Express.js, MongoDB, Socket.io on the back-end.

 #### Database
-Trello-Clone uses a Mongo database to store its data to store.
+Trello-Clone uses a MongoDB database to store its data to store.

 #### Front-end
 #### Vue.js